saayxee/norick/README.md

 ## Customization
-You can add more keywords if you want to make the tool more efficient for your specific use case.
+You can add more keywords to make the tool more efficient for your specific use case.

 ## Contribution/Bugs
 > If you experience any bugs regarding the tool, open an issue and document the problem in detail so that I can replicate it and fix it accordingly.